Does renters insurance cover theft?

 Does renters insurance cover car theft?

-The theft of cars, motorcycles, RVs, boats, and any other motor vehicles aren’t covered by renters insurance.
-You need a separate insurance policy, specific to your vehicle, to cover motor vehicle theft.
-However, renters insurance may cover items stolen out of your car, up to your policy’s limits.
+The theft of cars, motorcycles, RVs, boats, and any other motor vehicles aren't covered by renters insurance.
+You need a separate insurance policy specific to your vehicle to cover motor vehicle theft.
+However, renters insurance may cover items stolen out of your car up to your policy's limits minus your deductible.

-Your bike is protected if it’s stolen from your garage, neighborhood park, or just about anywhere you ride it, up to the limits of your policy.
-Some insurers may require you to add a rider to your renters policy in order to insure your bike, which may cost extra.
+If your bike is stolen from your garage, neighborhood park, or just about anywhere you ride it, you may have coverage up to the limits of your policy minus your deductible.
+Some insurers may require you to add an insurance rider to your renters policy to insure your bike, which may cost extra.

 Does renters insurance cover stolen cash?

 Renters policies typically cover stolen cash, up to a certain limit, usually no more than a few hundred dollars.
-Valuable items, including cash, jewelry, furs, and firearms, often have “sub-limits” explicitly stated on your policy.
+Valuable items, including cash, jewelry and engagement rings, furs, and firearms, often have "sub-limits" clearly stated on your policy.
 A sub-limit is a limit within a limit.
-For example, your policy’s personal property limit may be $35,000 but your sub-limit for cash isn’t likely to exceed $250.
+For example, your policy's personal property limit may be $35,000, but your sub-limit for cash isn't likely to exceed $250.

 Does renters insurance cover stolen laundry?

-Definitely.
-Renters insurance literally covers the shirt off your back, and all your other clothing, against theft—up to your policy’s limits.
+Renters insurance literally covers the shirt off your back and all your other clothing against theft — up to your policy's limits minus your deductible.